-Paper versions of Transient Student Approval Forms for SUS of Florida institutions and Non-SUS of Florida institutions are available in COSAS (CSB 250) and also online in the Registrar’s Office (MH 161, 823-3100).
+Paper versions of Transient Student Approval Forms for Non-SUS of Florida institutions are available in COSAS (CSB 250) and also online in the Registrar’s Office (MH 161, 823-3100).

 If you have any questions about this process, please contact COSAS at 407-823-6131.